The Missed Opportunity of Foreign Trade Financing for SMEs: Catch Up and Increase Sales!

 • Fewer processes that exhaust resources mean better profit

 Foreign trade tools are dedicated financial solutions that help take up industry challenges.
 For example, a letter of credit allows to reduce the risk connected to the solvency of a client, and a guarantee helps to secure against the failure or unwillingness of a partner to pay.
 Huge corporations have at their disposal a number of solutions aiding in tackling such problems.
 Smaller enterprises are usually left to their own devices, which inhibits their growth.
+Export finance programs, particularly those backed by the government, can assist SMEs by offering guarantees of repayment, encouraging commercial lenders to extend financing, and helping SMEs start exporting or expand their export sales.

 According to the World Trade Organization, the main obstacle in the development of this branch of the economy is the gap in trade financing, which is experienced mainly by exporters and importers from the SME segment.
 Predictions say that by 2025, the demand for such capital on the market might increase up to 2.5 trillion dollars.
 Already a few years ago, WTO has pointed out that as much as 60% of applications of small and medium businesses are met with denial from the bank.

-SMEs are no longer a risk, but an opportunity for banks
+Small businesses are no longer a risk, but an opportunity for banks

 The main obstacle inhibiting banks from approving SME applications for letters of credit or guarantees is the difficulty of evaluation and verification.
 Financial institutions must obey restrictive requirements which aim at anti-money laundering (AML), verification of transaction parties (KYC), and evaluation of their financial health.
 SME subjects are harder to verify this way, and crediting comes with greater risk and transaction costs.
 That is why such transactions are usually less profitable for banks.